-This year Theatre Arts and SRT were fortunate to receive generous instructional equipment monies, a \$22,000 Foundation grant and some minor facilities upgrades.
-But by far the best news is that Burbank was chosen as the first project of Measure H!
-Construction is set to begin January 2017 with fall 2018 as an anticipated date of completion.
+In 2016 Theatre Arts and SRT were fortunate to receive instructional equipment monies, a \$25,000 anonymous donation, and a generous CTE grant.
+But by far the best news is that the plans for the new Burbank and Studio Theatre are complete!
+Construction is set to begin August 2017 with fall 2018 as an anticipated date of completion.
 Thank you!